arminherling/.NET-CI-CD-Repository-Template/README.md

 How to get your API key: https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package-using-the-dotnet-cli#acquire-your-api-key

-How to add a github secret: https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets
+How to add a GitHub secret: https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets

 The result should look like this:
 <p align="center">